Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Along the Rua de 9 de Julho in Porto on day fifteen on the Central Route of the Camino PortuguésAlong the Rua de 9 de Julho

-The diagonal side street eventually joins the Praça do Exército Libertador, bending to the right.
+The diagonal street eventually joins the Praça do Exército Libertador, bending to the right.
 This street passes the gorgeous Igreja Paroquial do Carvalhido.

 You know you are on the right track when farther on you see the Repsol gas station, and the overpass to the A20 highway.
 Congratulations, you have now left the center of Porto after about four kilometers.